munificent/game-programming-patterns/book/event-queue.markdown

 Your gameplay and combat code are likely complex enough as it is.
 The last thing you want to do is stuff a bunch of checks for triggering tutorials in there.
-Instead, some games have a central event queue.
+Instead, you could have a central event queue.
 Any game system can send to it, so the combat code can add an "enemy died" event every time you slay a foe.

 <span name="blackboard">Likewise</span>, any game system can *receive* events